 If the cartridge clip will not go all of the way in, there are two possible causes.
 Check the following and adjust to make correct:

-The plastic tabs of the cartridge must be positioned perfectly at the twelve and six o’clock positions.
+The plastic ears of the cartridge must be positioned perfectly at the twelve and six o’clock positions